 - Season cod fillets with salt and pepper.

-- Dredge each fillet into flour mixture, shaking off excess.
+- Dredge each fillet into the flour mixture, shaking off excess.

 - For each batch, add some oil and butter to a skillet.